BrianWill/japanese_vocab/input.md

 The speaking miletone comes second because speaking rests upon a foundation of listening comprehension.

 How long it takes to reach these milestones depends upon the distance between your own language and the target language.
 For a Spanish speaker learning Italian or *vice versa*, this might be as short as a few months.
-For an English speaker learning Japanese or *vice versa*, this easliy takes two years or even more.
+For an English speaker learning Japanese or *vice versa*, this usually takes multiple years.

 > NOTE: For the special case of living in country with daily immersion, you can reach basic functional spoken Japanese in several months, but there will be large holes in your skills, especially with the written language.
 In any case, this pathway is not really relevant to the discussion because it's an unrealistic life circumstance for the vast majority of learners.

 Once you reach these two milestones, the path forward is clear: consume tons of content and do lots of speaking practice.
-But the hard question is how to reach these milestones in the first place, especially for languages like Japanese that take a long time to acquire.
+The hard question, though, is how to reach these milestones in the first place, especially for languages like Japanese that take a long time to acquire.

 Here's my advise on how reach those milestones *via* listening and reading practice.

 ## Levels of listening and reading practice

 Listening and reading practice can be broken into levels based on how much you comprehend.
-In order of least understanding to most, the levels are:
+In order of least understanding to most understanding, the levels are:

 ### 1. Scanning for words and phrases